This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 What, in your opinion, are the most common difficulties faced by employers in your jurisdiction when terminating employment and how do you consider employers can mitigate these?

-Difficulties result from the formal requirements that need to be fulfilled, from the fact that the burden of proof for the grounds of termination generally lies upon the employer and from the general high level of protection for employees.
+Difficulties result from various angles: the formal requirements that need to be observed, from the fact that the burden of proof for the grounds of termination generally lies upon the employer and from the general high level of protection for employees.
 For example, the dismissal for operational reasons only stands up in court if the employer can prove that he has made an entrepreneurial decision resulting in a reduction of the volume of work or personnel needs.
-The dismissal itself cannot be the sole subject of the entrepreneurial decision.
+The dismissal of the person as such must not be the sole subject of the entrepreneurial decision.
 Furthermore, the dismissal is invalid if there is a vacant position in the company to which the dismissed employee could have been reassigned even if the working conditions are less favourable.
 Moreover, the employer must carry out a “social selection” which is subject of many disputes in court.
 And finally, there are quite numerous categories of employees enjoying special dismissal protection.